dasoljlee/GAM305_Team1/README.md

 Jessi: When I was talking with Matthew, he had tested out the main menu.
 He mentioned that everything was great, but the controls page had formatting issues.
 I had completely forgottent to include basic lines to create a division within the controls page.

+Josh: The parts of the testing that the team perceived well were the UI, the level, the characters, and the controls turned out better than expected.

 ## How were bugs identified and corrected?

 Jessi: There was a bug with the collision.
 However, Matthew was able to identify the issue and help resolve the issue.

+Josh: The bug was the collision, and this was corrected by a change/update in the collision settings.

-## In terms of the QA and testing process, what would you do differently to impove the process?
+## In terms of the QA and testing process, what would you do differently to improve the process?

 Jessi: I think testing the project together and going through each section everyone worked on helped see what went wrong and try to resolve the issues together.
 I don't think there would be anything different in what we can do to improve the process.

+Josh: I would not do much of anything different because we are consistently working on the process while inside and outside our meeting.

 ## What tools(chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?

 Jessi: I'm not sure what the tools are.
 However, we were able to implement the map, main main and player/AI to be successful in the development of our Alpha project.

+Josh: The tools I found that were successful were Discord for communication and FAB in the Epic Games launcher, which is where I was able to find my assets.

 ## Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?

+Josh: There were no tools or techniques that I did not find helpful; I was able to get help from them.

 ## How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?

 Jessi: Initial, I think we were confused how to approach it, but once we got the ball rolling, we have functioning game(:

+Josh: The game design document helped me understand the style of the game which made it easier for me to find assets.

 </details>